ffdev-info/jsonid/README.md

 ```

 But if I then want to match on `key 2` as well as `key 1` things start getting
-complicated as they aren't guaranteed by the JSON spec to be in the same order.
+complicated as they aren't guaranteed by the JSON spec to be in the same
-They're not even guaranteed to be in the same positions (from a visual
-perspective) when other keys are also used in the object.
+"position' (if we think about order visually).
+When other keys are used in
+the object they aren't necessarily guaranteed to be next to each other.

-`jsonid` tries to compensate for this by using JSON's own strengths to use its
+`jsonid` tries to compensate for this by using the format's own strengths to
+parse binary data as JSON and then if successful, use a grammar describing
-keys and values as "markers" that can help to identify what we're looking
+specific key-valyes as "markers" that can begin to help to identify the
-at.
+JSON objects that we might be looking at.

+## What does `jsonid` get you?

+To begin, `jsonid` should identify JSON files on your system as JSON.
+That's already a pretty good position to be in.

+The ruleset should then allow you to identify a decent number of JSON objects,
+especially those that have a well-defined structure.
+Examples we have in the
+registry data include things like ActivityPub streams, RO-CRATE metadata,
+IIIF API data and so on.

+If the ruleset works for JSON we might be able to apply it to other formats
+such as YAML, and TOML in future.

 ## Ruleset

 `jsonid` currently defines a small set of rules that help us to identify JSON
 documents.

-The rules are each their own data-structures.
-The structures are processed
+The rules are described in theur own data-structures.
+The structures are
+processed as a list (they need not necessarily be in order) and each must
-sequentially in order to determine what kind of JSON document we might be
+match for a given set of ruls to determine what kind of JSON document we might
+be looking at.

-looking at. jsonid is currently designed to identify the existence of
+`jsonid` can identify the existence of information but you can also use
-information but you can also add some negation, e.g. to remove false-positives.
+wildcards and provide some negation as required, e.g. to remove
-Do this carefully!
+false-positives between similar JSON entities.

 | rule       | meaning                                               |
 |------------|-------------------------------------------------------|